-Tips for tackling Disney World with a toddler
+Tips for Tackling Disney World With a Toddler

-What to bring vs. what to buy there
+What to Bring vs. What to Buy There

-This is a tough one, and what we struggled with the most when preparing for our vacation.
+This is a tough one and what we struggled with the most when preparing for our vacation.
 We ended up bringing our own stroller with us, and it was the best decision ever!
-Although it was a pain to bring along on our flight we were super happy to have it in the airports, as well as the parks.
-There are strollers available for rent at the parks, but they are expensive, and not very comfortable.
-It was very easy to bring our own stroller along on the shuttle and it provided us much more storage space for bags and drinks than the ones available for rent, we were also more easily able to find it in the stroller parking area.
+Although it was a pain to bring along on our flight, we were super happy to have it in the airports and the parks.
+Strollers are available for rent at the parks, but they are expensive and uncomfortable.
+It was easy to bring our own stroller along on the shuttle, and it provided us with much more storage space for bags and drinks than the ones available for rent.
+We were also more easily able to find it in the stroller parking area.

 We were able to reserve a portable crib for our room, so feel free to leave the pack and play at home.
-Also, if staying on a resort all shampoo, conditioner, and body wash for adults is included in your room, but if your child needs a specific kind, or something for sensitive skin, you will need to bring that with you.
+Also, if staying at a resort, all shampoo, conditioner, and body wash for adults is included in your room, but if your child needs a specific kind or something for sensitive skin, you will need to bring that with you.
 Another item we brought was almond milk boxes, as our daughter is allergic to milk.
 They do have soy milk at specific locations, but we preferred almond milk, and it was not available, so ask ahead if your tot has any allergies.

-What to do at Disney World with a toddler
+What to Do at Disney World With a Toddler

-Of course the restaurants and gift shops were a huge hit with her as well, and a great way to get out of the heat for a few minutes, and get some fantastic treasures.
-If you are hoping for a particular restaurant or experience make sure to have a reservation, as they are almost always full.
+Of course, the restaurants and gift shops were a huge hit with her as well, and a great way to get out of the heat for a few minutes and get some fantastic treasures.
+If you are hoping for a particular restaurant or experience, make sure to have a reservation, as they are almost always full.

-Overall, Disney World can be one of the most incredible places to visit with your toddler, seeing the magic through their eyes is really something to experience!
+Overall, Disney World can be one of the most incredible places to visit with your toddler.
+Seeing the magic through their eyes is really something to experience!
 Good planning and preparation can make everything run much smoother when introducing your toddler to the most magical place on earth!